sergiocortessat/Capstone-Director-schools/README.md

 # Capstone Project - Director Of Schools

 Capstone project.
-Clinet has requested a page to find schools within the areas, which minimizes the effort of parents and guarantee simplified searches that fits their needs appliying different filters such as Region, City and Zipcode.
-The pages follow the desgin pattern of PatashuleKE.
+The client has requested a page to find schools within the areas, which minimizes the effort of parents and guarantee simplified searches that fit their needs applying different filters such as Region, City, and Zipcode.
+The pages follow the design pattern of Patashule.
 More information below

 ## Main Page
 <p align="center"><img align="center" src="./screenshot2.gif"></p>